nyxtom/nyxtom.github.io/_posts/2020-09-01-intro-to-crdts.md

 There is *a lot* of literature out there.
 Having spent the time to look through these solutions the best one I've come across so far is [YJS](https://github.com/yjs/yjs/blob/master/README.md#Yjs-CRDT-Algorithm).
 I interacted for a bit with the author over twitter and the author has a series of [benchmarks](https://github.com/dmonad/crdt-benchmarks) designed around actual real-world editing/conflicts and other specific scenarios that are ideal for comparing implementations.

 Even still, these solutions are not a catch all and they all have pitfalls and bottlenecks/edge cases that haven't been fully sorted out.
 Splicing for instance [remains a problem](https://lord.io/blog/2019/splicing-crdts/) in CRDT and there doesn't seem to be a decent solution for it just yet.

-In any case, I learned quite a bit and hopefully you did/will to!

-Cheers! 🍻

 For additional resources on CRDTs: